agr505/MovieRevenuePredictionMachineLearningProject/README.md

 ### Linear ridge regression (Sanmesh)

 First, we tried to predict the exact revenue of the test set of movies using linear ridge regression.
-Ridge regression was chosen because it would protect against overfitting of the data, especially when there are a huge number of features.
+Ridge regression was chosen because it would it would protect against overfitting of the data, especially when there are a huge number of features.
 Cross validation was performed to find the optimal alpha or regularization value.
 The data sets were the two PCA data sets, and the feature selection dataset mentioned previously.
 Ridge Regression was trained on 80% of each data set, and then finally tested on the remaining 20% of the data sets.
 The results are below.

 ### (1).
 PCA No scaling, 20 components
 RMSE: 160266397.7589437
-Normalized RMSE: 0.050410109822282445
 R2 score 0.49805732362034183

 ### (2).
 PCA Scaling,99% variance recovery:
 RMSE: 225957444.3019453
-Normalized RMSE: 0.07107253761050907
 R2 score 0.00224829444458019

 ### (3).
 Feature Selection:
 RMSE: 126001088.6944168
-Normalized RMSE: 0.03963231723948973
 R2 score 0.6897457309459162

 Comparing RMSE and R2 of Ridge Regression on Three Input Data